google-gemini/generative-ai-swift/README.md

 1. Run the app.

+## Use the SDK in your app

+Add [`generative-ai-swift`](https://github.com/google/generative-ai-swift) to your Xcode project using Swift Package Manager.

+For detailed instructions, you can find a [quickstart](https://ai.google.dev/tutorials/swift_quickstart) for the Google AI Swift SDK in the Google documentation.

+This quickstart describes how to add your API key and the Swift package to your app, initialize the model, and then call the API to access the model.
+It also describes some additional use cases and features, like streaming, counting tokens, and controlling responses.

 ## Logging

 To enable additional logging in the Xcode console, including a cURL command and raw stream